TelemetryDeck/docs/articles/app-privacy-report.md

 - `ga`
 - and so on

-## What Entry Do Users See When an App Uses TelemetryDeck?
+## What entry do users see when an app uses TelemetryDeck?

 Apps that have TelemetryDeck embedded contact the domain `nom.telemetrydeck.com`.
 And that is exactly what is seen in the App Privacy Report.
 "Nom" is the point where our server picks up the signals, that is, eats them.
 Nom Nom… you know what I mean?
 Maybe we should put a GIF of the Cookie Monster in there some time…

-## Is the App Privacy Report Good or Bad for App Developers?
+## Is the App Privacy Report good or ad for app developers?

 Our conclusion: The App Privacy Report helps users who have some prior technical knowledge to form a judgment about individual apps.
 It is fun to search for trackers and then raise an eyebrow in disdain when you discover one.